You're Pitiful: Aftermath

-The music video for Straight Outta Lynwood's second single, "White & Nerdy," depicts Yankovic taking revenge, of sorts, against Atlantic Records by vandalizing their English Wikipedia article by blanking all text and replacing it with the words "YOU SUCK!" in large letters.
+The music video for Straight Outta Lynwood's second single, "White & Nerdy", depicts Yankovic taking revenge, of sorts, against Atlantic Records by vandalizing their English Wikipedia article by blanking all text and replacing it with the words "YOU SUCK!" in large letters.
 This particular revenge has since actually been repeatedly performed by online vandals.
 Yankovic has said that he does not approve of the vandalism, although he admits being amused by it.
 In addition, the video also shows Yankovic viewing his MySpace page and for a split second, "You're Pitiful" is visible as his profile song.

 In 2009, while compiling the track listing for his then-upcoming greatest hits album The Essential "Weird Al" Yankovic, Blunt and his company were once again approached by Yankovic, now asking they allow the long-shelved parody be released on the compilation record.
 The request was denied, and Yankovic later tweeted: "In case you were hoping for 'You're Pitiful' to be included on my Essentials collection, sorry, this just in from Blunt's manager: 'Thanks for your email, but both James and I will never approve this parody to be released on any label.'"

 In mid-2016, while preparing to release his career-spanning box set Squeeze Box, Yankovic once again reached out to Blunt to see if in the seven years he had changed his mind.
 Once again, he was denied, tweeting: "Sadly, [James Blunt] won't let me include 'You're Pitiful' on my box set."

 Reception

 Nathan Rabin wrote that the parody was amusing but that "it was nowhere near as strong as the geek anthem [i.e. 'White & Nerdy'] that would become the first single off [of] 2006's Straight Outta Lynwood".

-In April 2011, Blunt discussed Yankovic and the parody with Seattle Post-Intelligencer, saying:
+In April 2011, Blunt discussed Yankovic and the parody with the Seattle Post-Intelligencer, saying:

 I'm a fan of his, particularly the earliest stuff he did, though he got his notoriety and his fame for what were genius moments along the way, and they were really exciting.
 And for me, I've only been flattered by parodies of my own songs.
 There are some great ones out there.
 I have absolutely no problem with Al. I think it's a huge compliment for what he's done.
 At the same time, it's generally not my favorite of the parodies.
 I think it was a safe one.
 It wasn't as exciting as some others.
 There's one really special one which you should look up by a guy called Tom Gleeson, and it's just really clever.
 And for me, that was a more exciting one.